amitmajumdar10/Sales-Order-Analytics-Report-Dashboard/sales-dashboard/README.md

 - Check the date range (ensure it includes orders)
 - Verify the selected filters aren't too restrictive
 - Check browser console for API errors
+- Try clearing the cache using `DELETE /api/cache/clear` if data seems stale

 ### Logs
 - Backend logs are visible in the terminal running the backend server